Quantitative quenched Voronoi percolation and applications: Introduction

-One of the main motivations of the present paper (and in particular of Theorem \ref{t.quenched_arm}) is to provide tools to study the \textbf{annealed spectral sample of Voronoi percolation}, which is a continuous spectral object introduced and studied in \cite{Vannealed}.
-The results obtained on this object in \cite{Vannealed} imply noise sensitivity properties for Voronoi percolation and existence of \textbf{exceptional times} for some dynamics on Voronoi percolation.
+One of the main motivations of the present paper (and in particular of Theorem \ref{t.quenched_arm}) is to provide tools to study the \textbf{annealed spectral sample of Voronoi percolation}, which is a continuous spectral object that we introduce and study in \cite{Vannealed}.
+Define a dynamical Voronoi percolation process by either resampling each colour of $\omega$ at rate $1$ or letting the points of $\eta$ evolve according to (independent) long range Lévy processes.
+In the first case, the colours evolve in time while in the second case the ``environment'' evolves in time.
+By studying the annealed spectral sample, we prove in \cite{Vannealed} that in both dynamical processes a.s.\ there exist \textbf{exceptional times}, i.e.\ times with an unbounded black component.

 The present paper can actually be seen as the second of a series of three papers whose first is \cite{scaling_voro} (in which we prove the estimates stated in Subsection \ref{ss.a_and_piv}), whose third is \cite{Vannealed}, and whose final goal is to study the annealed spectral sample of Voronoi percolation.